Yaswanth963/code-stat-vault/README.md

-# dsa-tracker
+# CodeStatVault

-This project helps us to learn DSA and track all the questions we have done.
+This project helps us to learn DSA and some of core subjects and track all the questions we have done across differnt sites.
-This also includes daily challenges one should solve(uploaded by admin).
+It visualizes your data
-Includes peers discussions and reviews. etc...,
+Includes peers discussions and reviews.

+#Future Scope
+Includes Subscription feature where you can compete with your peers to win exiting rewards Includes Job section to check various job posts Includes news feed that someone posted etc...,

 Tech Stack
 1. Springboot
 2. React js
 3. Mongodb
-4. Kafka, Cache(Probably redis), Grafana for visualization(Optional)
+4. Kafka, Cache(Probably redis), Grafana for metric visualization(Optional)

 Prerequisites:
 1. Usage of design patterns and SOLID principles